icons8/lunacy-docs/docs/interface.md

 2. Hover the cursor over the other layer.
 3. Press and hold `Alt` (`⌥`).

-To learn the distance between an layer and the borders of the artboard:
+To learn the distance between an layer and the bounds of the frame:

 * Hover the cursor over the layer, then press and hold `Alt` (`⌥`).

   OR
-* Select a layer, then hover the cursor over an empty area within the artboard and press and hold `Alt` (`⌥`).
+* Select a layer, then hover the cursor over an empty area within the frame and press and hold `Alt` (`⌥`).

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/interface-measuringplaceholder.png" height="auto"><source src="/public/interface-measuring.mp4" type="video/mp4"></video>

-For precise positioning of layers on the artboard or relative one another, proceed as follows:
+For precise positioning of layers on the frame or relative one another, proceed as follows:

 1. Select one of the layers.
 2. Point the cursor over an empty area or over the other layer.